PCPO: Proportionate Credit Policy Optimization for Aligning Image Generation Models: Experiments

+\textbf{PCPO Mitigates Model Collapse.} The stability from PCPO translates to significant improvements in fidelity and diversity.
 Specifically, for the DDPO experiments, PCPO achieves a statistically significant improvement in sample fidelity (FID).
+While $\text{FD}_\text{DINO}$ showed similar trends, the effect was not statistically significant ($p = 0.247$).
+We attribute this lack of significance to limitations of the base model or task setup, especially since the $\text{FD}_\text{DINO}$ metric also failed to register a significant effect for batch size ($p = 0.468$).
+This suggests the metric may be insensitive to improvements within this specific experimental context, possibly due to simplicity of prompts or limitations of the base model's capacity.

-The effect on LPIPS diversity is more nuanced.
-In the DDPO experiments, while the main effect of PCPO alone was not statistically significant, the LMM analysis reveals a strong, positive interaction between the algorithm and batch size (\(\beta_\text{int}= 0.016, p = 0.008\)).
+The effect on LPIPS diversity is more nuanced: while the main effect of PCPO alone was not statistically significant, the LMM analysis reveals a strong, positive interaction between the algorithm and batch size (\(\beta_\text{int}= 0.016, p = 0.008\)).
 This indicates PCPO's benefit to diversity becomes prominent when synergizing with larger batch sizes, which on their own were found to significantly increase diversity (\(\beta_\text{batch}= 0.010, p = 0.016\)).

 The most compelling evidence for PCPO's role in mitigating model collapse, however, comes from the Inception Score (IS) analysis.
-We first establish a ground truth from our experiments: increasing the batch size---a known technique to reduce model collapse by preserving data diversity~\citep{Shumailov2024}---causes a statistically significant \textit{decrease} in IS (\(\beta_{batch} = -0.266, p=0.011\)).
-This confirms that for this task, a high IS is an artifact of mode collapse, rewarding low-diversity, high-confidence outputs.
-We therefore treat IS as a metric to be minimized.
-With this understanding, PCPO's statistically significant reduction in IS (\(\beta_{alg} = -0.241, p=0.021\)) is not a sign of degradation, but strong evidence that it achieves a similar, desirable stabilizing effect as using a larger batch. \end{leftcolumn}
+We acknowledge the common interpretation that, given similar FID, a higher IS can indicate better quality.
+However, this metric's behavior can be task-dependent, and it is known that non-diverse models can ``artificially achieve high IS''~\citep{sadat2024cads}.
+To determine the correct interpretation for our specific task, we first established an empirical ground truth.
+We found that increasing the batch size---a known technique to reduce model collapse by preserving data diversity~\citep{Shumailov2024}---causes a statistically significant \textit{decrease} in IS ($\beta_{batch} = -0.266, p=0.011$).

+This finding strongly suggests that, in this context, a high IS is not an indicator of quality but rather a pathological artifact of mode collapse, rewarding low-diversity, high-confidence outputs.
+We therefore treat IS for our task as a metric to be minimized, given lower or comparable FID.
+With this understanding, PCPO's statistically significant reduction in IS ($\beta_{alg} = -0.241, p=0.021$) is not a sign of degradation, but strong evidence that it achieves a desirable stabilizing effect, similar to using a larger batch.